Cchololens/Meditation-App/README.md

 ![HP Omnicept Tray Screen](Images/hpTray.png)

-Anytime a new application that uses the sensors is run, you will get a request to authorize it's access.
+Anytime a new application that uses the sensors is run, you will get a request to authorize its access.
 Make sure you accept this request, or the sensors will not work.

 ![HP Omnicept Tray Popup](Images/hpTrayPopup.png)